 Oliver recalled, “I could see people still on the ship when it went down.
 I could see people against the skyline, just standing there.”

 Most of the POWs were still on deck even after it became apparent that the ship was sinking.
 Some POWs attempted to escape by putting on lifebelts, clinging to hatch covers, rafts, and other flotsam and jetsam.
 When they reached other Japanese ships, the Japanese pushed them away with poles.

 Glenn Oliver said, “They weren’t picking up Americans.
 A lot of the prisoners were swimming for the destroyer, but the Japanese were pushing them back into the water.”

 In the water, he watched as the ship went under.
 “I kept getting bumped by guys wearing life jackets.
 Nobody wanted to share my planks.
 I didn’t ask them.”

 Three POWs found an abandoned lifeboat and managed to climb in but found it had no oars.
 With the rough seas, they could not maneuver it to help other POWs.
 According to the survivors, the Arisan Maru and sank sometime after dark on Tuesday, October 24, 1944.
 Oliver, who was not in the boat, stated he heard men using what he called “GI whistles” to contact each other.
 “They were blowing these GI whistles in the night.
 This weird moaning sound.
 I can’t describe it.”

 The next morning there were just waves.
 Olvier and three other POWs were picked up by a Japanese destroyer and taken to Formosa.
 They later were sent by ship to Japan.
 The men in the boat picked up two more survivors and later made it to China and freedom.
 Pvt.
 Robert MacDonald was not one of them.

-In the summer of 1945, his family received this message:
+In June 1945, his family received this message.